Cray

-Cray manufactures its products in part in Chippewa Falls, Wisconsin, where its founder, Seymour Cray, was born and raised.
-The company also has offices in Bloomington, Minnesota (which have been converted to Hewlett Packard Enterprise offices), and numerous other sales, service, engineering, and R&D locations around the world.

-The company's predecessor, Cray Research, Inc. (CRI), was founded in 1972 by computer designer Seymour Cray.
-Seymour Cray later formed Cray Computer Corporation (CCC) in 1989, which went bankrupt in 1995.
-Cray Research was acquired by Silicon Graphics (SGI) in 1996.
-Cray Inc. was formed in 2000 when Tera Computer Company purchased the Cray Research Inc. business from SGI and adopted the name of its acquisition.
-The company was acquired by Hewlett Packard Enterprise in 2019 for $1.3 billion.
+In 1972, the company was founded by computer designer Seymour Cray as Cray Research, Inc., and it continues to manufacture parts in Chippewa Falls, Wisconsin, where Cray was born and raised.
+After being acquired by Silicon Graphics in 1996, the modern company was formed after being purchased in 2000 by Tera Computer Company, which adopted the name Cray Inc. In 2019, the company was acquired by Hewlett Packard Enterprise for $1.3 billion.

 History

-Background: 1950–1972
+Founding (1950–1972)

-Seymour Cray began working in the computing field in 1950 when he joined Engineering Research Associates (ERA) in Saint Paul, Minnesota.
+In 1950, Seymour Cray began working in the computing field when he joined Engineering Research Associates (ERA) in Saint Paul, Minnesota.
 There, he helped to create the ERA 1103.
 ERA eventually became part of UNIVAC, and began to be phased out.

-He left the company in 1960, a few years after former ERA employees set up Control Data Corporation (CDC).
-He initially worked out of the CDC headquarters in Minneapolis, but grew upset by constant interruptions by managers.
-He eventually set up a lab in his hometown of Chippewa Falls, Wisconsin, about 85 miles to the east.
+In 1960, he left the company, a few years after former ERA employees set up Control Data Corporation (CDC).
+He initially worked out of the CDC headquarters in Minneapolis.
+He eventually set up a lab in his hometown of Chippewa Falls, Wisconsin.
 Cray had a string of successes at CDC, including the CDC 6600 and CDC 7600.